 - Add the half and half and parmigiano regianno, whisking

-- It will start to thicken, just keep whisking (*note – if it looks like it curdled do not panic, add in your pasta and all the other ingredients, at the very end, add another splash or two of half and half and it will magically become smooth and creamy again)
+- It will start to thicken, just keep whisking (*note – if it looks like it curdled (could be from too much water out of the shrimp) do not panic, add in your pasta and all the other ingredients, at the very end, turn the heat off and add another splash or two of half and half and it will magically become smooth and creamy again)

 - Add your pasta of choice, this is linguine but any shape works